Thai Peanut Noodle Stir Fry

 - 1/4 teaspoon red pepper flakes

-- Toast the peanuts in a dry skillet over medium-high heat until fragrant, approximately 5 minutes, stirring frequently.
+- Toast the peanuts.
+While the water for the pasta boils, toast the peanuts in a dry skillet over medium-high heat until fragrant, approximately 5 minutes, stirring frequently.
 Set aside to cool.

-- Puree the peanut butter, soy sauce, remaining 1/4 cup water, vinegar, lime juice, lime zest, scallion, ginger, brown sugar, and red pepper flakes in a food processor blender until smooth.
+- Make the sauce.
+Puree the peanut butter, soy sauce, remaining 1/4 cup water, vinegar, lime juice, lime zest, scallion, ginger, brown sugar, and red pepper flakes in a food processor blender until smooth.
 Coarsely chop the cooled peanuts.

-- Immediately before serving, toss the pasta with the peanut sauce.
-Divide into bowls and top each serving with vegetables and a sprinkle of chopped peanuts,
+- Combine the pasta, sauce, and vegetables.
+Immediately before serving, toss the pasta with the 3/4ths of the peanut sauce.
+Drizzle the vegetables with the remaining sauce.
+Divide the pasta into bowls and top each serving with vegetables and a sprinkle of chopped peanuts.

 Adapted from The Food You Crave by Ellie Krieger